Residential Counselor (Full-time)

 For nearly 175 years, Jewish Family and Children’s Services of San Francisco, the Peninsula, Marin and Sonoma Counties has served the Bay Area’s children, families, and older adults.
 As the problem-solving center for our community, JFCS is the oldest and largest family services institution in the United States, serving more than 120,000 people annually who are facing life transitions and personal crises.
 JFCS has earned a national reputation as a leader in developing research-based social services and educational programs that strengthen individuals, families, and community.

 Make a difference in the lives of adults with developmental and intellectual disabilities such as autism.
-Direct Support Professionals (aka Resident Mentors) are caring, positive role models who help neurodivergent adults lead safe, full, and independent lives.
-As a Resident Mentor, you’ll be a teacher, a role model, and a friend, helping the adults you work with achieve a great quality of life.
+This position will report to the Director of Disability Services Program.
+Residential Counselors are caring, positive role models who help neurodivergent adults lead safe, full, and independent lives.
+As a Resident Counselor, you’ll be a teacher, a role model, and a friend, helping the adults you work with achieve a great quality of life.
 Your clients will be living in a residential group setting and have low support needs.
 Some of them work, attend day programs, and volunteer in the community.
 Residents are in their 20s and 30s, are not aggressive, and are motivated to become more independent and social.
 You will support them in everything from daily routines such as making plans with friends, joining community events and holiday celebrations, grocery shopping and cooking, participating in recreational activities, and building skills around personal care and relationships.
 Enjoy fun outings in the Bay area including going to sports games and movies, bowling, kayaking, hiking, archery, and more!